joao-arthur/assets/blog/layered-architecture-and-market.md

-# Thoughts on Layered Architecture and Market
+# Layered Architecture and Market

 ## Reusability